 4. Mix the dry ingredients into the wet ingredients, stirring until just combined.

-5. Pour into prepared loaf tin(s) (pans(s)) and bake in the middle of the preheated oven for 55-60 minutes.
-The loaf is done when a skewer/cocktail stick inserted comes out clean.
+5. Pour into prepared loaf tin(s) (pans(s)) and bake in the middle of the preheated oven for 55-60 minutes, or until a skewer/cocktail stick inserted into the bread comes out clean.